-Figure 12a-d shows B-mode images of the heart of a 23-year-old healthy male obtained by conventional sector scan and parallel beamforming with plane waves and diverging waves at $r{\rm f} = 50$ and 100 mm, respectively.
-The maximum of the number of compounded signals $M{\rm c}$ was limited to 2 for diverging waves.
-Although a B-mode image of the heart could be obtained by plane wave transmission, the point spread function produced by parallel beamforming with plane waves was split in the lateral direction, as shown in Fig. 6.
+Figure 12(a)-(d) shows B-mode images of the heart of a 23-year-old healthy male obtained by conventional sector scan and parallel beamforming with plane waves and diverging waves at $r{\rm f} = 50$ mm and 100 mm, respectively.
+The maximum of the number of compounding $M{\rm c}$ was limited to 2 for diverging waves.
+Although a B-mode image of a heart could be obtained by plane wave transmission, the point spread function produced by parallel beamforming with plane waves were split in the lateral direction, as shown in Fig. 6.
 Therefore, it might be better to use plane wave transmission with a smaller maximum steering angle.
-By using diverging waves, as shown in Fig. 12c, d, B-mode images of the heart could be obtained at a high frame rate of 316 Hz with a full lateral field of view of 90°, and the diverging waves at $r_f = 50$ and 100 mm showed similar performance.
-Although image contrast was degraded due to the higher lateral sidelobe levels, a B-mode image with image quality comparable to that obtained by conventional sector scanning could be obtained at a frame rate (316 Hz) significantly higher than that (39 Hz) obtained by conventional sector scan, and a full field of view of 90° was achieved without requiring ECG gating [11].
+By using diverging waves, as shown in Figs. 12(c) and 12(d), B-mode images of the heart could be obtained at a high frame rate of 316 Hz with a full lateral field of view of 90 degrees, and the diverging waves at $r{\rm f} = 50$ mm and 100 mm showed similar performances.
+Although the image contrast were degraded due to the higher lateral sidelobe levels, a B-mode image, whose image quality was comparable to that obtained by conventional sector scanning, could be obtained at a frame rate (316 Hz) significantly higher than that (39 Hz) obtained by conventional sector scan, and a full field of view of 90 degrees was achieved without requiring ECG gating [11].